 Neil gained a first class degree in archaeology from Newcastle University in 1984 before starting work in professional archaeology.
 He went straight from University to direct excavations on Hadrian’s Wall for English Heritage and spent a number of happy years developing a specialism in Roman archaeology whilst working in the North East.

-He sits on a number of Committees, including the Federation of Archaeological Managers and Employers (formally SCAUM); the Archaeology Committee of the Roman Society and the Publications Committee of the Bristol & Gloucestershire Archaeological Society.
-He is also a Visiting Research Fellow in the Department of Archaeology at Reading University.
+Neil is an influential voice within the heritage sector, and he sits on a number of Committees, including the Federation of Archaeological Managers and Employers (FAME); the Publications Committee of the Roman Society and is President-elect of the Bristol & Gloucestershire Archaeological Society for 2017/18.

 Neil is a trustee of the Roman Research Trust and a Visiting Research Fellow in the Department of Archaeology at the University of Reading.